6 min read

 But psychotherapy is actually very similar to a medical procedure in that it requires careful planning, a scientific and evidence-based approach, and, of course, paperwork.

-When you first start psychotherapy, your therapist will start by walking you through a more detailed outline of what to expect, as well as any fees, scheduling issues, or documents that need to be signed.
+When you first start individual psychotherapy, your therapist will start by walking you through a more detailed outline of what to expect, as well as any fees, scheduling issues, or documents that need to be signed.

 Don't worry; your therapist knows all of this like the back of their hand and will guide you through every step of the process.